Introduction | Atrocities | Fatalities | Ending | Coding | Works Cited | Notes

-Following the protracted struggle against French rule, diverging visions of Algeria’s national identity competed for dominance in the newly independent state.
+Following the protracted struggle against French rule (see our case study of the war of independence), diverging visions of Algeria’s national identity competed for dominance in the newly independent state.
 The National Liberation Front (FLN), the secular coalition that had led the independence movement, dominated the government, but after decades of one-party rule and against the rising influence of pan-Islamist ideas in the 1970s and 1980s, struggled to maintain its legitimacy.

 In 1988, the price of oil dropped, sparking mass protests and riots by disenfranchised youth.
 Young Algerians called for the resignation of ruling elites who they felt had betrayed the promises and goals of independence.[i]
 The government initially resisted reform.
 Police cracked down on the protesters, killing and injuring several hundreds.
 However, after protracted internal debates, Algerian President Chadli chose the “Gorbachev gambit” by launching an ambitious political reform program, including a new constitution that ended the political monopoly of the FLN.
 More than thirty new political parties emerged, and the country entered its brief, ill-fated democratic experiment.

 In January 1992, the Islamic Salvation Front (FIS) overwhelmingly won the elections, with twice the number of votes than the ruling FLN.
 Rather than accepting the Islamists’ victory, the military promptly stepped in and cancelled parliamentary elections, banned the FIS and arrested its leaders.
 It created a temporary Higher State Council, chaired by FLN founder Mohamed Boudiaf, to administer the country.
 The government imposed a national state of emergency and used a combination of repression and attempted economic reforms to try to pacify the population.
 However, the official ban of the FIS gave rise to an Islamist insurgency, which launched a sustained campaign against the government.
 The military responded with brutality, leading the country to civil war.